Contextflo Blog

 Access controlOne credential, everyone sees everythingPer-user and per-group table scoping

-Metric definitionsRe-guessed every conversationDefined once, shared by everyone
+Metric definitionsRe-guessed every conversationDefined once, shared

 Audit trailNoneEvery question and query, per user

-Schema changesContext goes stale silentlyRe-synced automatically
+Schema changesContext goes stale silentlyRe-syncs daily, definitions regenerate

 Stay with a direct connection if: